 We also experienced our very first earthquake in Chile.
 Be prepared to feel small shakes when you travel in Chile, as they have multiple quakes almost every day.

 Visiting cities in Chile will show you a lot of similarities with Europe.
 Before Panama Canal was opened the only route for Europeans to get to the West Coast of the Americas was to sail around the southern tip of South America.

 Chile was pretty much halfway to Colombia or North America’s west coast.
 Therefore you can see the influence of British, Spanish and German throughout the whole of colonial Chile and Argentina.

 Origin of name Patagonia

 The most famous region of South America spreads between Chile and Argentina.
-Name Patagonia comes from word Patagón, which in translation means “Land of the Bigfeet”.
+The name Patagonia comes from the word Patagón, which in translation means “Land of the Bigfeet”.
 During the time of first explorations in this part of the world, European explorers found natives which were perhaps twice the size of average European.

 Do you need a hand with moving?

 Moving houses in Chiloe Island (locals call it “minga”) is a local tradition that occurs when somebody decides that he doesn’t want to live on the land that might be threatened by the sea or is “cursed”.
 The whole neighbourhood comes and helps to move your HOUSE, literally.
 The tradition started way before Europeans came.
 Nobody is getting paid for this job and all workers celebrate together after the job is done.